 One of the most important resources for students and alumni is other alumni.
 All students and graduates of SU are members of the SU Alumni Association, free of charge.
 The SU Office of Alumni Relations provides numerous ways for alumni to connect with each other and with current students:

 This comprehensive online, password-protected alumni directory can be accessed directly by alumni and students.
 Students, use your SU login/password.
 Alumni, receive a login and password by contacting Alumni Relations at email@example.com.
 Once logged in, conduct searches by criteria such as vocation and geographic location.

 Looking for like-minded people?
 Whether your shared interest is occupational, social, political, etc., Alumni Connections Groups help you connect with SU grads around that interest.

 Be sure to use professional networking sites like LinkedIn.com.
 In particular, join the Association of Southwestern University Alumni and Friends group on LinkedIn for access to more than 1,000 SU alumni interested in sharing professional connections.

 Alumni groups in particular geographic locations can be great resources, especially if you’re moving to that new location.

 Events such as Etiquette Dinner teach students the basics of mingling and networking.
 Students can practice these skills at Career Connections BBQ, where they can visit with alumni and other guests.
-Alumni provide advice and serve as networking contacts through a variety of events, including the Careers in… series, Senior Surge and more.
+Alumni provide advice and serve as networking contacts through a variety of events, including the Careers in… series, Pirate to Pro and more.
 Check our calendar of upcoming events.